danielegiardiello/Prediction_performance_survival/01_predsurv_minimal_RMD.md

 Clearly the last of these is most relevant.

-This is easy to compute using the concordance function in the survival package.
-There is some uncertainty in the literature about the original Harrell formulation versus Uno’s suggestion to re-weight the time scale by the factor 1/*G*<sup>2</sup>(*t*) where *G* is the censoring distribution.
+This is easy to compute using the concordance function in the survival package There is some uncertainty in the literature about the original Harrell formulation versus Uno’s suggestion to re-weight the time scale by the factor 1/*G*<sup>2</sup>(*t*) where *G* is the censoring distribution.
 There is more detailed information in the concordance